 We're continually grateful for everyone's continued dedication, support, and energy for growing our ambitious vision for sea change.
 Let's keep this wave of momentum rolling into 2025 and we look forward to continuing to grow our movement and community!

-Happy Give Miami Day and happy holidays from the Seaworthy Crew! 🌊❄️🌊
+Happy holidays from the Seaworthy Crew! 🌊❄️🌊

 Daniel Kleinman